 A travel insurance policy aims to cover unexpected events that could have an impact on a traveller’s trip.
 Travel insurance policies usually include coverage for trip expenses, luggage and medical emergencies.

-If you are going on a cruise, it is highly recommended to have a private policy as the EHIC will not cover medical treatments on cruises or at sea.
-If you are going to ski abroad, the EHIC will not cover emergency rescue.
+If you are going on a cruise, it is highly recommended to have a private policy as the GHIC will not cover medical treatments on cruises or at sea.
+If you are going to ski abroad, the GHIC will not cover emergency rescue.
 It will not cover the repatriation cost to the UK neither.
 You could face large medial and travel bills if you do not have travel insurance.

 This way you are sure that: